younanzhao/younanzhao.github.io/project.md

 ***

 ## Introduction

-(Here is a summary description of the topic.
-Here is the problem.
-This is why the problem is important.)

 Export of sinking particles from the surface ocean is critical for carbon sequestration and to provide energy to the deep biosphere.
 The magnitude and spatial patterns of this export have been estimated in the past by in situ particle flux observations, satellite-based algorithms, and ocean biogeochemical models; however, these estimates remain uncertain.

 Here, I present an analysis of particle size distributions (PSDs) from a global compilation of in situ Underwater Vision Profiler 5 (UVP5) optical measurements.
 Using a machine learning algorithm, I extrapolate sparse UVP5 observations to the global ocean from well-sampled oceanographic variables.
 I reconstruct global maps of PSD parameters (biovolume [BV] and slope) for particles at the base of the euphotic zone.
 These reconstructions reveal consistent global patterns, with high chlorophyll regions generally characterized by high particle BV and flatter PSD slope, that is, a high relative abundance of large versus small particles.

-(There is some dataset that we can use to help solve this problem.
-This allows a machine learning approach.
-This is how I will solve the problem using supervised/unsupervised/reinforcement/etc. machine learning.)

-(We did this to solve the problem.
-We concluded that...)

 The Random Forest (RF) algorithm is an example of supervised learning that employs labeled data to teach how to categorize unlabeled data.
+A RF deploys a decision tree learning scheme to solve a regression equation iteratively, and reports the ensemble average.
+Using a RF, each individual decision tree is trained on a subset of the available data, with a subset of predictors, but the power of the method emerges when considering the ensemble average.
+The RF is able to learn statistical relationships between target variables (here, UVP5-derived slope and BV) and a series of predictors (here, environmental variables), to make reconstructions that minimize the error between predicted and observed data.
+Because a RF is highly non-linear, it runs the risk of overfitting the data, producing solutions with low error, but also limited predictive power outside of the training data set.
+To mitigate the risk of overfitting, the RF does not use all data points for training.
+Instead, a bootstrapped sample (∼70%) of the data is selected for each tree in the forest.
+The skill of the final regression is determined by finding the error between the model and the data that was not used for training, that is, the so-called “out-of-bag” (OOB) data.

-I use a bagged RF algorithm to extrapolate the gridded PSD BV and slope at both the euphotic zone and mixed layer depth horizons, based on monthly climatological predictors that include temperature, salinity, silicate, depth, shortwave radiation and other biogeochemical variables such as oxygen, nutrients, chlorophyll, mixed layer depth, net primary production (NPP), euphotic depth, and iron deposition.
+Therefore, the idea of using RF to extrapolate the PSD data is feasible.
+I use bagged RF algorithm to extrapolate the gridded PSD BV and slope at the euphotic zone and mixed layer depth horizons, based on monthly climatological predictors that include temperature, salinity, silicate, depth, shortwave radiation and other biogeochemical variables such as oxygen, nutrients, chlorophyll, mixed layer depth, net primary production (NPP), euphotic depth, and iron deposition.
 These predictors can make sure that the model captures both static and denamic aspects of PSD, improving the robustness adn accuracy of the resulting reconstructions.

+I concluded that ...

 ## Data